destroyer-art/banking-app/README.md

 # Backend Owerview:

-## How to run Database Locally with Docker?
+## How to run Database locally on Docker?

 #### They are 2 options: